Skip to main content

 KeyFunction

-↑ / ↓Move cursor up/down to select menu items
+↑ / ↓Move the cursor up/down to select menu items

 Enter / SpaceConfirm selection, toggle options, or enter submenus